nutanix-japan/Consolidated_Storage_Bootcamp_Material/objects_tiering/objects_tiering.rst

 - Decouple the application from managing storage and have Nutanix's proven HCI Storage features to effectively manage data
 - Use industry standards for Objects like storage

-**In this lab, you will walk through a Nutanix Objects Tiering feature to AWS S3 bucket.
-The configuration procedure remains the same for any S3 based storage tiering**

 Possible Tiering Configurations
 +++++++++++++++++++++++++++++++